 How Can I Network To Get A Job In Australia?

 As a starting point, tap into your existing networks in Australia.
 These are friends, colleagues and relatives who are working in Australia – white collar/blue collar – it doesn’t matter.
 Referrals are key.

-Talk to them about the type of work you are looking for and ask them to make enquiries at their place of work with HR as well as colleagues from different departments who are ‘key decision-makers’.
+Talk to them about the type of work you are looking for.
+Ask them to make enquiries at their place of work with HR as well as colleagues from different departments.

 Strategy 4: Utilising Linkedin

 Linkedin has continued to grow as a force in recruitment within Australia.